-Most people assume that the biggest impediment to live-aboard cruising is financial, however in our experience the biggest obstacle is spousal not monetary.
-Be clear and honest with your agenda, plan and limitations.
+Most people assume that the biggest impediment to live-aboard cruising is financial, however, in our experience the biggest obstacle is spousal, not monetary.
+Be clear and honest with your agenda, plan, and limitations.

 - Cat or Mono?
 Cost, space, draft, stability, seaworthiness….everything is a compromise.

 - Perhaps the Motor cruiser is a better option.
 We often see a boat under sail and the usual joke is that he must have engine trouble.
-The reality is that we don’t actually sail that much and when one consideres the amount of money and inconvenience we endure to have a sailboat, unless you plan to cross oceans where you lack the range, the trawler may make more sense.
+The reality is that we don’t actually sail that much and when one considers the amount of money and inconvenience we endure to have a sailboat unless you plan to cross oceans where you lack the range, the trawler may make more sense.
 There is a big difference between sailing and live-aboard cruising and I have been very disappointed with the amount of actual sailing that we have done on this trip.

 - The purchase of your boat is a stressful and long process that involves hours of Yacht-World research and finally choosing a broker you trust.
 Be clear what you are looking for and don’t allow him/her to pressure you into buying what they have available.
-Make a list of your needs and wants and ensure you have an understanding of the cost to outfit a potential boat with you required kit.
+Make a list of your needs and wants and ensure you have an understanding of the cost to outfit a potential boat with your required kit.

 - Once you find the boat, even more critical than a good broker, is a good surveyor.
 He works for you and will find many deficiencies on any vessel.
 The decision at this point is, “do you still want the boat?
 What are you going to fix and what do you expect the seller to fix?”
-There are many good surveyors and if you don’t know anyone in the area call around to several boat yards and brokers and you will hear the same names popping up.
+There are many good surveyors and if you don’t know anyone in the area call around to several boatyards and brokers and you will hear the same names popping up.
 The cruiser forums are another excellent resource.

 - We felt that it was better to buy a fully equipped boat rather than put the equipment on ourselves.
 After three years of fixing old kit, I think that I would have preferred to have bought a cheaper boat and outfitter it how we wanted.
 This is obviously easier if you have the boat prior to your trip and have the time to get the work and systems without the panic of departure timelines.
 Old water makers, generators, and avionics often cause more grief than they are worth and much of the equipment has a realistic lifespan of about 10 years.

 All of the systems on your boat will break at least once so you must be intellectually and financially prepared for this eventually.
 Carry essential parts even if you don’t personally know how to install them because there will invariably be someone who does.
 Long-range cruising is defined as “boat maintenance in exotic locations”.
 It is important to determine what is critical to your trip and then ensure you have two of them.
 While this may seem excessive, we have spent countless days and thousands of dollars waiting for parts and trying to fix things in far off places.
-For us we would have two generators, two chart plotters, two watermakerss (110v and 12v), two outboards and two auto pilots.
+For us, we would have two generators, two chart plotters, two watermakers (110v and 12v), two outboards and two autopilots.
 This assumes that you are planning to venture away from a quick and ready supply of parts.

 The second thing that we would do differently is to have modular systems.
 Dometic freezers, portable ice makers, portable A/C units, are some of the cheaper ways to achieve the same creature comforts of the more expensive boats without the maintenance headaches.
-Our built in ice maker costs $2700 while you can buy a $100 portable unit and the ice tastes the same.
+Our built-in ice maker costs $2700 while you can buy a $100 portable unit and the ice tastes the same.
 The advantage of the modular systems is that if they break the cost of replacement is much cheaper than trying to repair a compressor in Columbia.

-Chart plotter with multiple back ups (iPad, computer).
+Chart plotter with multiple backups (iPad, computer).
 Make sure you buy the latest charts.
 We use Garmin Blue charts and have been very happy with them, but search the internet because available programs change daily.
 There is great debate over paper vs electronic charts which is usually followed by debates about the greatest anchor.
 The bottom line is that you will need a current system and several back-ups.
-While many mariners have travelled the globe with a sextant and depth sounder, you will have a tough time successfully navigating the Jumentoes in the Bahamas without accurate Explorer charts on a Garmin plotter.
+While many mariners have traveled the globe with a sextant and depth sounder, you will have a tough time successfully navigating the Jumentoes in the Bahamas without accurate Explorer charts on a Garmin plotter.

 Paper charts.
-See notes about anchor opinions… We don’t carry large scale charts and rely exclusively on electronic plotters.
+See notes about anchor opinions… We don’t carry large-scale charts and rely exclusively on electronic plotters.
 They are accurate and regularly updated.
 We do have a small scale chart of the Caribbean but only use them for planning purposes.
 We have met many “seasoned” sailors who won’t leave port without paper and spend thousands of dollars on charts, but we don’t know anyone who actually uses them.
 I don’t carry a sextant either.

 Generator.
-Required to generate power when sun is insufficient (cloudy or winter) — portable or fixed.
+Required to generate power when the sun is insufficient (cloudy or winter) — portable or fixed.
 Comes down to cost and convenience but we had both.
 The Honda 2000i was not able to run the A/C but we relied on it daily when the sun was insufficient to generate solar power.
 We have found it most efficient to run the generator in the morning when the batteries are low so that they absorb power quickly and then let the sun and the solar trickle charge the rest.

 Solar.
 As much as you have space for.
 No one has too much power and it requires no diesel and causes no noise.
-The arch mount is ideal but whatever mounting system you use ensure that you pull the boom to the side because any shade will radically reduce their efficiency.
+The arch mount is ideal but whatever mounting system you use, ensure that you pull the boom to the side because any shade will radically reduce their efficiency.

 Wind generator.
 Not very efficient but provides power at night and on cloudy days.
 Get the quietest one on the market (noise is an issue) and mount it as high as possible out of the turbulence bubble from the deck and sails.
 We have such a power requirement that the little power they would provide did not account for the cost and installation challenges.